-- Loss assessment: Any damage to or within common areas are partly your responsibility as a condo owner.
+- Loss assessment: Any damage to or within common areas is partly your responsibility as a condo owner.
 While the condo association should have an insurance policy, you may need to cover any costs that exceed its limits.
 By Florida law, your condo insurance policy must include at least $2,000 of loss assessment coverage, which can be used to pay for losses that exceed your association's policy limits.

 - Personal liability: If somebody files a lawsuit against you claiming injury or property damage, your personal liability coverage would help cover your defense costs and pay for damages.
-For example, if a friend slipped in your condo and fractured a bone, this coverage would provide protection in case your friend sues.
-You can also typically purchase liability coverage for your pet, in case they injure or bite someone.
+For example, if a friend slipped in your condo and fractured a bone, this coverage would provide protection in case your friend sues you.
+You can also typically get liability coverage for your pet, in case they injure or bite someone.
 However, not every insurer will cover all pets, so ask about this when getting a quote.

 - Loss of use: If your condo is damaged badly enough that you're unable to inhabit it for a period of time, loss of use coverage will help pay for lodging, food and other extra expenses you incur.
-The limit for this coverage may just be a percentage of your personal property limit, so it's good to confirm this detail when buying a policy.
+The limit for this coverage may be a percentage of your personal property limit, so it's wise to confirm this detail when buying a policy.